Skip to content

 • How is it going to be transported?
 If you are going to sit in your chair while travelling, you will need a Wheelchair Accessible Vehicle (WAV) along with compatible clamping and seatbelt systems.

 • If your family already have a WAV, will it fit?
 Is it compatible with your vehicle’s tracking and clamping system?
-The organisations listed in the Children – Car Travel section on this page may help answer this.
+You can find links for information about WAVs in Tab 1 Car Travel on the Transport and Holidays page >.

 • How long will it take between order and delivery time?